Agressive Dog Rehabilitation

 For instance, dog owners may not be able to recall the exact events that triggered a behavior.
 Or they may assume that they know the trigger when the dog was actually responding to something else.
 For instance, a dog owner using a shock collar may assume that their dog bit them because another dog appeared at a distance at the time the redirection and bite happened, when in reality, the dog was simply startled by the shock collar and the bite was an impulsive reaction.

-The more clear and consistent the stimuli are that trigger the behavior, the better the chances for behavior modification.
+The more clear and consistent the stimuli that trigger the behavior are, the better the chances for behavior modification.
 Aggressive behavior that is context-specific, and therefore, triggered by predictable stimuli that can be managed, is much better than aggressive behavior that happens erratically without any clear identification of stimuli that evoke the behavior.
 These are much more complicated cases and may have a poorer prognosis due to the unpredictable nature of the aggression.

 A Dog's Medical History Might Lead to a Solution